Polígono industral Nijnsel

 Of course every entrepreneur wants to move forward rather than stand still, but you also want to build for the future so that not everything has to be changed in 5 years' time.
 In some countries the minimum floor area of the farrowing crate has already been laid down and there is already clarity, but in other countries there is still plenty of discussion about the frameworks to be laid down and no firm agreements will be made in the coming years.
 However, what many people forget is that this discussion does not stop at national borders.
 For example, there are clear signals that if piglets from country A are delivered to a pig farm in country B, the piglets must also be bred in accordance with the requirements of country B. And it is not easy for pig breeders from country A to be fully aware of the requirements in country B. We can help you with this.

-What does VERBA as a producer of feeders know about farrowing crates?
+What does VERBA as a producer of feeding troughs know about farrowing crates?

 Because we, VERBA, as a Dutch pig feeder producer, work closely together with farrowing designers and research centers all over Europe, we experience this discussion at first hand and have a feeling for the direction sow farming is taking.
 Which farrowing system, which floor areas and which farrowing pen variants are being considered are topics that we are very much involved in from the sidelines in various European countries.
 By keeping our eyes and ears open and compiling this information we can help you with objective information.